Integrating the End of Life

 After a death occurs and the grieving process begins to unfold, Death Doulas can also serve to create space for families and loved ones to process, heal, and integrate their loss.

-Grief, often spoken of as an isolating and overwhelming experience, carries much wisdom.
+Grief, while often spoken of as an isolating and overwhelming experience, carries much wisdom.
 Being heard and seen in your personal grief journey can alleviate stress and loneliness, making space for new truths to surface.

 Death Doula Services